 Lane rental scheme

-Lambeth Council has announced plans to implement a lane rental scheme on 19.9% of its road network as part of efforts to reduce traffic congestion, improve journey reliability, and lower vehicle emissions.
+Lambeth Council will be implementing a lane rental scheme on 15.9% of its road network in mid 2026 as part of efforts to reduce traffic congestion, improve journey reliability, and lower vehicle emissions.

 The scheme, which builds on the council’s statutory duty under the Traffic Management Act 2004 (TMA), will charge for works conducted on the borough’s busiest streets during peak traffic hours.

-The proposed lane rental scheme targets high-traffic areas, encouraging undertakers to schedule work outside peak hours or adopt more efficient methods.
+The scheme targets high-traffic areas, encouraging undertakers to schedule work outside peak hours or adopt more efficient methods.

 The scheme aligns with Lambeth’s 2030 Our Borough Plan, which prioritises climate resilience.